In Dublin (album)

-In Dublin is a folk/rock album by Alan Stivell, recorded live at the National Stadium, Dublin, on 26 and 27 November 1974, and originally released in 1975.
+In Dublin is a folk/rock album by Alan Stivell, recorded live at the National Stadium, Dublin, on 26 and 27 November 1974, and originally released in Spring 1975.

 The album was produced by Alan Stivell and Peter Rice for Keltia III.
 It was recorded by Frank Owen on the Island Mobile, and mixed by Howard Kilgour at Island Studios.
 The original LP release (in the UK, Fontana 9299 547) was cut at Apple Studios, with sleeve photography by Roy Esmonde and Ian Gwenic and design by Alain Batifoulier and Blandine Durand.
 Packaged with the original LP was a poster drawn by Irish artist Jim Fitzpatrick.